NOTE: More recent intranet templates and examples

 Document and Record Center

 Having a place on your intranet for employees truly helps build the culture and connect, especially for new staff members.
 You can increase employee engagement by adding a few interactive tools where staff can comment and post ideas.

-Here is an example of our employee landing page:
+Here is an example of our employee services landing page:

-All components on this page are built on a top of SharePoint existing framework, so you can always enable approval or alerts to manage content before it's published.
-Whether it's a new idea suggestion or shout out, managers can turn on auto approval or moderation depending on company policies.
+All components on this page are built on top of SharePoints existing framework, so you can always enable approval or alerts to manage content before it's published.
+Whether it's a new idea suggestion or shout out of employee recognition, managers can turn on auto approval or moderation depending on company policies.

 Thanks for making it this far.
 If you have an existing intranet needing an upgrade, be sure to get in touch with us to see how easy it is to apply these beautiful templates to your existing site.

 Yaroslav Pentsarskyy is the Director of Product at Origami.
 He's also 8 time Microsoft MVP, speaker at many local and worldwide tech events, and a published author of several SharePoint related books.